JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Mompó - Graffiti Art

-Fascinated with this popular art of graffiti - since 1971 - Jan created a series of stylized paintings in distinct media - her favorite being *23 - F* (seen below) - a reflection from the street walls of Madrid - after the attempted coup d´état of February 23, 1981 (read more of Spain´s Recent History).
+A favorite entitled - *23 - F* (seen below) - is a reflection from the street walls of Madrid - after the attempted coup d´état of February 23, 1981.

 23 F - Graffiti painting